greatexpectationslabs/workshops/get_started_with_gx_cloud/workshop.md

 > 1. In both fixed value fields, change `4` to `7`.
 > 1. Click **Save**.

-After the Expectation is updated, run the Validation again.
-When the notification indicating the Validation was successful appears, click the link in the notification or click the **Validations** tab.
-The `passenger_count` Expectation was successful.
-You can view the history of your Data Asset Validations by clicking **All Runs** below **Batches & run history**.
+After the Expectation is updated, click the **Validate** button again.
+When the notification indicating the Validation was successful appears, click the **Validations** tab.
+The `passenger_count` Expectation was successful and you will see the history of all runs by default.

 <img src="img/validation_result_2.png" alt="Validation results with all passing Expectations" style="width:700px;"/><br>